 These last three weeks of August include a very important event for South Carolina families: It’s time for the kids to go back to school!
 As a parent, you know this means your child will be out and about getting to and from school, and you want to make sure they are safe.
 As experienced pedestrian accident lawyers, we know parents want to keep their kids safe along neighborhood streets and school zones.
 Below we provide some tips for doing so.

-If you have any questions about a recent pedestrian or vehicle accident, we encourage you to call our law firm at 803-799-9400.
+If you have any questions about a recent pedestrian or vehicle accident, we encourage you to contact our law firm.
 We proudly represent South Carolina residents who are dealing with serious injuries.
 We offer a free case evaluation and we can provide answers during difficult times.

 How To Be a Safer Driver